 The federal government once again has the opportunity to add gender identity and gender expression to the Canadian Human Rights Act and the Criminal Code.
 Bill C-16 would amend the Canadian Human Rights Act to prohibit discrimination on the grounds of gender identity and gender expression.
 It will also amend the Canadian Criminal Code to include gender identity and gender expression as a recognized group when offences are motivated by bias, prejudice, or hate.

-Bill C-16 passed its third reading in the House of Commons in November 2016, but has yet to pass in the Senate.
-Some groups (identifying as Christian, pro-family, and feminist, among others) are actively campaigning the Senate to block this bill.
-Please speak up and urge the Senate to make Bill C-16 law.
+Bill C-16 passed its third reading in the House of Commons in November 2016, and is now in its second reading in the Senate.
+The Senate Committee on Legal and Constitutional Affairs will commence hearings between May 4 and May 17 (note that it is always possible that hearings could be postponed).
+Some groups are actively campaigning the Senate to block this bill.
+Please take action by contacting your senator as soon as possible and urge the Senate to make Bill C-16 law.

 - Share this Take Action on your social media networks.
 Use the hashtags #UCCan, #BillC16, #CdnPoli.

 - Read more about the United Church's work on gender identity.

 The United Church is opposed to discrimination against any person on any basis, including gender identity.
 Transgender and genderqueer people face ongoing discrimination and can have serious difficulties accessing housing, health care, and employment.
 They frequently do not receive adequate protection under the law and are too often victims of violence.
 Trans people deserve to have their identity protected by the law the same way other marginalized populations do in Canada.